pedrodcampos/zendesk-data-dump/README.md

 #### Subcommands
 Command  | Description
 ---|---
-search|Download response of a search endpoint request. articles|Download all articles and related information from a helpcenter
+search|Download response of a search endpoint request.
+[See documentation](https://developer.zendesk.com/rest_api/docs/support/search#query-basics) and check what you can get from the search endpoint. articles|Download all articles and related information from a helpcenter